mdheller/dumbass/README.md

 Brutal is designed to be lightweight and fast.
 It utilizes the built-in JS and HTML parsers - it doesn't include any expression or markup parser of its own.

-The `no_xss_proection_r.js` version is a lot faster than the regular `r.js` version where we sign and verify everything.

-I think there are 2 ways to speed up the regular version:

-- Have a think about how to call sign/verify as few times as possible.
-Right now, I am sure work is being redone, and I think that is unnecessary.
-- Replace signing and verifying with another faster XSS mitigation strategy.

-In addition I think I need to really analyse if signing and verifying works as intended.
-Is it really the right solution?
-I am unahppy with the performance overhead it adds to the no_xss_protection version when doing tens of thousands of nodes.
-Perhaps this is an unrealistic benchmark, but I think a valid performance issue is highlighted.

 ## Features

 ### Simple expressions and literals